Jacques Plante: Early life

-Plante was born on a farm near Notre-Dame-du-Mont-Carmel, in Mauricie, Quebec, the first of 11 children born to Palma and Xavier Plante.
+Plante was born on a farm near Notre-Dame-du-Mont-Carmel, in Mauricie, Quebec, on January 17, 1929, the first of 11 children born to Palma and Xavier Plante.
 The family moved to Shawinigan Falls, where his father worked in one of the local factories.
 In 1932, Plante began to play hockey, skateless and with a tennis ball, using a goaltender's hockey stick his father had carved from a tree root.
 When he was five years old, Plante fell off a ladder and broke his hand.
 The fracture failed to heal properly and affected his playing style during his early hockey career; he underwent successful corrective surgery as an adult.
 Plante suffered from asthma starting in early childhood.
 This prevented him from skating for extended periods, so he gravitated to playing goaltender.
 As his playing progressed, Jacques received his first regulation goaltender's stick for Christmas of 1936.
 His father made Plante's first pads by stuffing potato sacks and reinforcing them with wooden panels.
 As a child, Plante played hockey outdoors in the bitterly cold Quebec winters.
 His mother taught him how to knit his own tuques to protect him from the cold.
 Plante continued knitting and embroidering throughout his life and wore his hand-knitted tuques while playing and practicing until entering the National Hockey League (NHL).

 Plante's first foray into organized hockey came at age 12.
 He was watching his school's team practice when the coach ordered the goaltender off the ice after a heated argument over his play, and Plante asked to replace him.
 The coach permitted him to play since there was no other available goaltender; it was quickly apparent that Plante could hold his own, despite the other players being many years older than he was.
 He impressed the coach and stayed on as the team's number-one goaltender.

-Two years later, Plante was playing for five different teams — the local factory team, and teams in the midget, juvenile, junior, and intermediate categories.
+Two years later, Plante was playing for five different teams—the local factory team, and teams in the midget, juvenile, junior, and intermediate categories.
 Plante demanded a salary from the factory team's coach after his father told him that the other players were being paid because they were company employees.
 The coach paid Plante 50 cents per game to retain him and maintain the team's popularity.
-Afterwards, Plante began to receive various offers from other teams; he was offered $80 per week — a considerable sum in those days — to play for a team in England, and a similar offer to play for the Providence Reds of the American Hockey League.
+Afterwards, Plante began to receive various offers from other teams; he was offered $80 per week—a considerable sum in those days—to play for a team in England, and a similar offer to play for the Providence Reds of the American Hockey League.
 Plante passed them up because his parents wanted him to finish high school.
 He graduated with top honours in 1947.
 Upon graduation, he took a job as a clerk in a Shawinigan factory.
 A few weeks later, the Quebec Citadels offered Plante $85 per week to play for them; he accepted, marking the beginning of his professional career.

 In 1949, he married Jacqueline Gagné; they had two sons, Michel and Richard.